benblack769/NNetExperiments/README.md

 ### Inspiration and Goal

+UNDERSTANDING IS THE MOST IMPORTANT THING FOR THIS FINAL PROJECT

 STRUCTURE LEADS TO MORE SIGNIFICANT RESULTS THAN MATHMATICAL TRICKS.

-CONECTIONIST MODELS ARE GOOD, BUT WE NEED TO KNOW HOW THESE THINGS ACTUALLY CONNECT, AND WHAT ABOUT THIER CONNECTION PRODUCES INTELEGENCE

 THE LEARNING TASK OF GUESSING THE NEXT LETTER IS NOT REALLY A RENFORCEMENT LEARNING TASK.
 RATHER, i